Sociological Theory

 This mixed event is a permanent institution of the Research Unit Sociological Theory.
 The workshop is open especially to students in their final semesters (BA and MA) as well as to PhD students who wish to discuss the theoretical framework, the research design or to work together on empirical material of their theses, dissertations or projects.
 Master's students writing their master's thesis in the field of Sociological Theory can treat this event as a master's colloquium.

 50% of the sessions are designed as a joint reading circle.
 In these sessions, recent works are discussed from which Sociology may hope for impulses for the further development of Social Theory.
-In the winter semester 2023/24 we will read the following book (the purchase of which is strongly recommended):
+In the summer semester 2024 we will read the following book (the purchase of which is strongly recommended):

 The event is held in German.